UltimateCoder00/Codility-Challenges/Lesson 1 Iterations/README.md

 ```

 ##### Checking Test speeds
-In order to check the speed of the tests, use the '--profile' command line option, for example run:
+Use the '--profile' command line option, for example run:

 ```
 - rspec spec/binary_gap_spec.rb:5 --profile
 ```

-This will return:
+This will return the following output:

 ```
 BinaryGap